Southport, England

 What are the schools in Southport like?

 "Southport, is home to several reputable schools, although there are no specific international or bilingual schools in the town.
 However, there are schools that offer a high standard of education and have a diverse student population.
 One of these is Birkdale High School, a boys' secondary school with academy status.
 The school is known for its strong emphasis on academic achievement and personal development.
 It offers a broad curriculum, including foreign languages.
 More information can be found on their website: https://www.birkdalehigh.co.uk/.
 Another notable school in Southport is Greenbank High School, an all-girls secondary school with academy status.
 The school is committed to providing a supportive and inclusive learning environment.
 It offers a wide range of subjects, including foreign languages.
 More details can be found on their website: https://www.greenbankhigh.co.uk/.
 Meols Cop High School is a mixed secondary school in Southport.
 It is known for its strong emphasis on academic achievement and personal development.
 The school offers a broad curriculum, including foreign languages.
 More information can be found on their website: http://www.meolscophighschool.co.uk/.
 Stanley High School is another mixed secondary school in Southport.
 It is committed to providing a supportive and inclusive learning environment.
 It offers a wide range of subjects, including foreign languages.
 More details can be found on their website: https://stanleyhigh.co.uk/.
-While these schools may not specifically be international or bilingual schools, they do offer a diverse and inclusive learning environment, with foreign languages being part of their curriculum," commented one expat when asked about in Southport.
+While these schools may not specifically be international or bilingual schools, they do offer a diverse and inclusive learning environment, with foreign languages being part of their curriculum," remarked one parent with kids at in Southport.

 About the Author